The churches of Christ Greet You (Romans

 We make no apology

-for believing that the inspired writers gave us what God intended them
+believing that the inspired writers gave us what God intended them to

-to write.
-We know that the apostles believed that the words they were
+know that the apostles believed that the words they were writing came

 A. Jeremiah 31:31-34 - "Behold, days are coming, declares the LORD,

-when I will make a new covenant with the house of Israel and with the
+will make a new covenant with the house of Israel and with the house of

-house of Judah, not like the covenant which I made with their fathers
+not like the covenant which I made with their fathers in the day I took

-I took them by the hand to bring them out of the land of Egypt, My
+the hand to bring them out of the land of Egypt, My covenant which they

-they shall be My people.
-They will not teach again, each man his
+their God, and they shall be My people.
+They will not teach again, each

 neighbor and each man his brother, saying, 'Know the LORD,' for they

-will all know Me, from the least of them to the greatest of them,
+Me, from the least of them to the greatest of them, declares the LORD,

 God promised a new

-covenant.
-The New Testament reveals that it has come: “Though the law
+The New Testament reveals that it has come: “Though the law was given

-was given through Moses, gracious love and truth have come through
+Moses, gracious love and truth have come through Jesus Christ” (John

 B. Hebrews 8:7-13 (direct quote from Jer.
 31:31ff) – “If nothing had

-been wrong with the first agreement, then there would have been no room
+with the first agreement, then there would have been no room for the

-for the second agreement.
-But God found something wrong with the
+agreement.
+But God found something wrong with the people.
+He said

-through Jeremiah: Listen!
-The Lord God says, ‘the time is coming when I
+Jeremiah: Listen!
+The Lord God says, ‘the time is coming when I will

 Romans 15:4 –

-“Everything that was written long ago was written to teach us.
-We
+that was written long ago was written to teach us.
+We should learn that

-can have hope through the patience and comfort we get from the
+have hope through the patience and comfort we get from the Scriptures.”

 We must still study the Old Testament and learn from its examples (1